Rolakamin/Maven-Toys-Sales-Performance/README.md

 6.	**Data Dictionary**: Provides detailed descriptions for each field in the dataset, ensuring clarity and proper usage.

 ### Data Sources
+This dataset is sourced from the [Maven Analytics](https://www.mavenanalytics.io) website, which provides datasets for analytics and visualization projects.

 The dataset includes the following files:

 •	inventory.csv (1,593 rows, 3 columns)

 •	products.csv (35 rows, 5 columns)

 •	sales.csv (829,262 rows, 5 columns)

 •	stores.csv (50 rows, 5 columns)

 Although the calendar.csv file was part of the dataset, I opted to generate a new calendar table in Power BI using the **CALENDAR** function to: